williamedwardhahn/HahnWolframCA/README.md

 ArrayPlot[X, ColorFunction -> "BrightBands"]
 ```

+Designed and programmed by William Hahn, inspired by Wolfram's 1D CA.

 ## Overview

 This code is an implementation of a 1-dimensional cellular automaton (CA) with analog states.
 Cellular automata are discrete models used in computer science, mathematics, physics, complexity science, theoretical biology, and microstructure modeling.
 They consist of a regular grid of cells, each in one of a finite number of states.
 The grid can be in any finite number of dimensions.